wigy/chronicles_of_grunt/README.md

 * Configurable documentation system and support now both *jsdoc* or *ngdocs*.
 * Test for `docs` task.
+* Fix `dist` task to produce correct Javascript- and CSS-paths to index file.

 ### Not Yet Done